 1.20.
 Other international documents.
 Consideration should also be given to international guidance documents prepared by civil society organisations, non-governmental organisations, and private sector entities.
-Such documents, similarly to the soft-law instruments discussed above, often promote awareness and implementation of the broad global consensus contained in inter-governmental instruments.
+40 Such documents, similarly to the soft-law instruments discussed above, often promote awareness and implementation of the broad global consensus contained in inter-governmental instruments.
 In addition, private standards and multi-stakeholder certification schemes define international good practices for responsible investment.
-Examples include the standards of the Roundtable for Sustainable Palm Oil (RSPO) and, in the field of livestock production, the Farm Animals Responsible Minimum Standards (RMS).
+Examples include the standards of the Roundtable for Sustainable Palm Oil (RSPO) and, in the field of livestock production, the Farm Animals Responsible Minimum Standards (FARMS) Initiative's Responsible Minimum Standards (RMS).